 Ask each person about their friends, the weekend plans, or the funniest moment of their day.
 Demonstrate that family meal time is a time of connection by inquiring about their lives.

 Show them that eating can be a calm and enjoyable experience.
 Put your utensil down between bites.
 Make eye contact.
 Breathe.
 Laugh.
 Just be!

 Everybody has favorite foods and flavors.
 Discussing ingredients (especially if the kids are already familiar with them from having helped cook the dish!) helps children to understand the diversity of food options, healthy combinations and the distinction of taste with each food, herb and spice in their meal.
 They will then be able to practice effective communication for what they like or prefer to have less of.
 Again, this builds confidence and assuredness when it comes to self-nourishment.

 Talk about the origins of the foods you’re enjoying

-- Family Nourishment: Making meals and sharing food as an act of love - June 17, 2016
+- The Importance of Family Meal Time: Sharing food as an act of love - May 17, 2018

-- The Mother Well: How Self Care Makes For Better Mothering - September 21, 2015
+- The Mother Well: How Self Care Leads to Better Mothering - September 21, 2015